Signs of High Self-Esteem: 7 Markers of Genuine Self-Worth

 People with chronic low self-esteem are often chronically sick.
 Migraines, autoimmune conditions, digestive problems, chronic fatigue, insomnia — the list goes on.
 This isn’t coincidence.

 When you spend decades suppressing your authentic needs, performing a version of yourself that feels “acceptable,” and absorbing the shame your survival persona won’t let you express — your body eventually says what your mouth can’t.
 Dr. Gabor Maté’s When the Body Says No lays out the science: your genes require a specific environment to activate.
-The emotional turmoil of living in chronic shame and self-denial is that environment.
+The emotional turmoil of living in chronic shame and self-deception is that environment.

 You weren’t born with these conditions.
 Your body manufactured them because it had no other way to express the pain you couldn’t speak.